Carl Woese, Evolution's Golden Revolutionary

 "Whatever Carl Woese writes, even in a speculative vein, needs to be taken seriously," Freeman Dyson wrote in the New York Review of Books in 2007 describing Woese's thinking.
 Dyson termed the Woese hypothesis of a collective network of early life preceding the modern cell a "golden age" and commented that we are now moving forward into another communal stage as a culture.

-University of Illinois microbiologist and HuffPost blogger James Shapiro, whose ideas Woese says represent the future, emailed me saying this about Carl Woese:
+University of Chicago microbiologist and HuffPost blogger James Shapiro, whose ideas Woese says represent the future, emailed me saying this about Carl Woese:

 "Carl Woese was the most important evolution scientist of the 20th Century.
 He put our picture of living organisms on a solid empirical basis.
 He discovered a whole new kind of cell.
 He established the molecular methods for determining phylogenetic relationships.
 He made it possible to understand the relationships between prokaryotes (bacteria and archaea) and eukaryotes.
 Any one of these accomplishments would be extraordinary.
 Altogether they make Carl the most outstanding figure in understanding the diversity of life in well over a century."

 Carl Woese describes himself as a "molecular biologist turned evolutionist."
-He is currently Stanley O. Ikenberry Chair and Professor of Microbiology at University of Illinois, Urbana-Illinois, where he has taught since 1964.
+He is currently Stanley O. Ikenberry Chair and Professor of Microbiology at University of Illinois, Urbana-Champaign, where he has taught since 1964.

 Dr. Woese has a B.A. in Mathematics and Physics from Amherst College.
 His Ph.D. is in Biophysics from Yale University, where he also did postdoctoral research.
 For several years in the early 1960s, Woese was a biophysicist at General Electric Research Laboratory.